stacyalley/HolidayAPI/README.md

 * API caller is aware of date range in data: 2021, 2022, 2023
 * If a requested date is not found in the database the API will return a 404 Not Found response
 * If a requested date string cannot be converted to a date the API will return a 400 Bad Request response

+# Feedback
+## General Notes:
+While challenging, this project was a great opportunity for me to learn more about each aspect that was required to complete it - from setting up Visual Studio, the SQLite data base, and Git to learning about LINQ and Web APIs.
+It will be reflected in the Time Spent section that I started from a place of minimal experience in building a API in C#.
+I know there is still so much more for me to learn, but I had fun with this project and would look forward to gaining more experience.

+## Time Spent
+Total - 41 hours

+C#/.NET solution
+8 Research
+4 Development
+12 Total (hours)

+SQLite database
+2 Research
+2 Development
+4 Total (hours)

+Web API
+3 Research
+3 Development
+6 Total (hours)

+LINQ/Datacontext
+3 Research
+4 Development
+7 Total (hours)

+Documentation
+4 Research
+2 Development
+6 Total (hours)

+Git repo
+4 Research
+2 Development
+6 Total (hours)

+Total
+24 Research
+17 Development
+41 Total (hours)

+## Problems/Issues:
+I ran into issues when trying to remove unneeded directories of files from the Git repository.
+I did have to start over with a completely new repo.

+## Enhancements:
+* Better error handling/feed back for dates entered that were not found in the data base.
+* Add options to return all federal holidays for a given month/year or  entire year.
+* Ability to add more dates to the database